 Children get very excited about Christmas of course but once that is all over there is an awful lot of winter still to go and they still need to be amused.
 Not only is there the rest of the Christmas school holiday to fill but also the February half term, when time can hang really heavily in the dark days of winter.

 We don’t always get snow in Britain, so why not choose some places where snow is guaranteed – they don’t all cost a fortune and they are great fun.
 With the Christmas period just around the corner, you won’t find a shortage of winter packages and deals online.
-You can bet sites like Thomson, First Choice and Directholidays all having a few options available to choose from.

 The Albula Pass: